 Women with PCOS have more difficulty getting pregnant and miscarry more often than women without PCOS, Raghavan said.
 Women with PCOS who are trying to conceive are recommended to try for a year without any fertility assistance, Raghavan said, as many patients are able to conceive unaided.
 After that time, the fertility drugs Clomid or Serophene are usually used as the first line of defense before more extensive fertility measures are tried.

 A marathon, not a sprint

 White opted to try diet and lifestyle changes before resorting to medication.
-“I’m still running half marathons, but I hardly eat any carbs anymore,” she said.
+She told us back in 2015, “I’m still running half marathons, but I hardly eat any carbs anymore,” she said.
 “It’s been a process, but I’ve managed to keep 10 pounds off since my diagnosis in 2011.
 It’s been enough to keep my levels in check.”

 She admitted living with PCOS isn’t easy.